 Tom Gutenberger joined VMFA in 2018 as Deputy Director for Advancement.
 In his new role, Gutenberger will lead the museum’s Advancement staff on all of VMFA’s fundraising initiatives.
 Before coming to VMFA, he was vice president of advancement at the University of Richmond for a decade.
 He earned his undergraduate degree in business at UR in 1987.
 Gutenberger has had an extended career working in development for a number of institutions of higher learning, including Cornell University, the University of San Diego—where he also earned an MBA—and Union University in Schenectady, New York.
 With that background, Gutenberger has a deep appreciation for the museum’s educational mission and has worked with donors who made gifts of art as well as those who supported the universities’ art programs.

-Caprice Bragg joined the Virginia Museum of Fine Arts in 2018 as Vice President for Board Relations and Strategic Planning.
+Caprice Bragg joined the Virginia Museum of Fine Arts in 2018 as Chief Strategy Officer and Deputy Director for Strategic Planning, Government and Relations.
 With more than 20 years of experience in the nonprofit sector, Caprice’s extensive experience includes senior leadership roles in the Rock & Roll Hall of Fame and the Cleveland Foundation.
 She was executive director for external relations at Ohio State University’s Fisher College of Business, where she oversaw development, alumni relations and donor stewardship activities.
 Bragg also practiced law at Benesch, Friedlander, Coplan & Aronoff in Cleveland and in-house at KeyCorp, and she was an employee benefits and human resources consultant with Ernst & Young.
 Bragg has served on many boards and professional groups including the Ohio Arts Council, the Nord Family Foundation, the Sullivan Scholars Foundation, In Counsel With Women, and the Estate Planning Council of Cleveland.
 Bragg holds a bachelor of arts degree with honors in government from Oberlin College and a juris doctor degree from New York University School of Law.